jharwell/sierra/docs/src/contributing.rst

 etc. If you're only have a little bit of time and/or are new to SIERRA, looking at the issues is a good place to look for places to contribute.
-If you have more time and/or want to give back to the community in a bigger way, see :ref:`ln-sierra-roadmap` for some big picture ideas about where things might be going, and help shape the future!
+If you have more time and/or want to give back to the community in a bigger way, see :ref:`roadmap` for some big picture ideas about where things might be going, and help shape the future!

 Mechanics
 =========